This post contains affiliate links. We receive a small commission from any purchases made through the links provided.

 The last couple of weeks, I’ve found myself being sucked into live videos on Facebook from various food blogs and magazines while I’m taking a break from finishing contracts.
 There are walk-through videos of Thanksgiving dishes and Christmas crafts, and I keep waiting for one of them to appear with a “wine gifting guide” but it hasn’t happened yet.

 Throughout the next six weeks, you’re likely going to find yourself invited to various festivities and I am of the belief it’s never polite to show up empty handed.
 Wine is the perfect gift to give to your host as a way to show your appreciation.
-Below are eight wines to gift this holiday season, all with the exception of two, under $50.
+Below are eight wines to gift this holiday season, all with the exception of two are under $100.

 The question we get all too frequently is “how much should I spend on a bottle?”
 Obviously let your bank account be your guide, but I generally prefer to spend somewhere in-between $35 and $50 per bottle.
 Of course there are some really fantastic wines available for far less, however these moderately priced wines tend to please the gift receiver because they tend to be more memorable, more nuanced.
 Cheaper wines tend to be bulk wines and are consistent throughout the years, but that doesn’t guarantee they’re any more than average when you consider the residual sugar and other additives added to enhance flavors.
 If you’re on a tight budget or don’t have a wine shop nearby, Hahn, Kendall-Jackson, Ghost Pines, Francis Ford Coppola and Chateau St. Michelle are worthy of your money and are widely available.
 If you’re buying for a millennial who is indifferent to wine, Chronic Cellars is moderately priced with cool labels and is available online and at some Costcos around the nation.